deprimus/Tale/SETUP.md

 Open your Unity project and make sure you have the Tale source code handy.
 The setup steps are as follows:

-### 1. Copy the Tale scripts
+### 1. Copy the Tale files

-In your project, if the `Assets/Scripts` directory doesn't exist, create it.
-Inside it, create another directory named `Tale`.

-Go to the Tale source code, navigate inside the `src` folder, and copy everything to the `Assets/Scripts/Tale` folder.
+Go to the Tale source code, navigate inside the `Assets` folder, and copy everything to the project `Assets` folder.

-This path is not imposed, but recommended.
+You should now have the following dirs: `Assets/Scripts/Tale` and `Assets/Resources/Tale`.

-The `Tale` directory should look something like this:
+The `Assets/Scripts/Tale` directory should look something like this:

 <p align="center">
   <img src="public/setup/tale_dir.png" alt="The Tale directory">